google/ehr-predictions/README.md

 ## Modelling
 See step 19 of the protocol.

+### Stacked RNN Model
 The model consists of an Multilayer Perceptron (MLP) that projects sparse inputs at all time steps to a lower dimensional dense space (step 18 of the protocol).
 The time series formed by these projections is then fed to a deep RNN with highway connections that predicts one or more targets, for one or more tasks.
 The combined training objective is a weighted sum of the individual tasks’ training objectives.
 They are combined by the task Coordinator.
 For binary classification tasks, the cross entropy loss is a proxy for the negative loglikelihood, while the L2 loss is a proxy for the Brier score.
 Regression tasks can use L1 or L2 losses.
 See `utils/loss_utils.py`.
 Weights are updated via stochastic gradient descent for a given number of steps.

+### SNRNN
+Similar to the Stacked RNN Model, SNRNN is a deep RNN that predicts one or more targets, for one or more tasks.
+The difference is that each layer is split up into multiple cells, whose outputs are connected to the following layer through routing connections.
+More information and exact diagrams of the setup can be found [here](https://academic.oup.com/jamia/advance-article/doi/10.1093/jamia/ocab101/6307184).

 ## Data reading
 Data is read in [`tf.train.SequenceExample`](https://www.tensorflow.org/versions/r1.15/api_docs/python/tf/train/SequenceExample) format using the [`tf.data.Dataset` API](https://www.tensorflow.org/tutorials/load_data/tfrecord).
 Since time series have different lengths, they are padded so that they can be batched together.
 All batches are in time-major format (i.e. their dimension is `[num_unroll, batch_size, num_features]`).
 Padded time steps are discarded in the training loss using a boolean mask.
 A binary flag indicates when the hidden state of the RNN should be reset (when a new patient’s history starts).